podium/elixir-secure-coding/README.md

 ## Usage
 ### For "Learners"
 Using the ESCT as a consumer of the content is easy by just following these simple steps:
-1. Fork this repo into a space you control
+1. **Fork this repo into a space you control**
     - Important to note: if you were instructed to use this course by your company, double check with the folks who are running things for your company to ensure they don't have a customized version of the training materials
-2. Clone your forked repo
+2. **Clone your forked repo**
-3. Load the Live Markdown files in an instance of Livebook
+3. **Load the Live Markdown files in an instance of Livebook**
     - For further instructions on getting Livebook setup locally, please refer to [their documentation](https://livebook.dev/#install).
-4. Complete the training as instructed and save your progress along the way!
+4. **Complete the training as instructed and save your progress along the way!**
-5. When you think you're finished, create a PR to ***your own fork*** of the training repo
+5. **When you think you're finished, create a PR to **your own fork** of the training repo**
     - You will receive feedback as to whether you completed it or not in the CI stage of your version control system<sup>*</sup>

 *<sup>\*</sup>Feedback functionality only works in GitLab right now, GitHub support is [in the works](#)*

 ### For "Educators"
-TODO
+Using the ESCT as a purveyor of the curriculum is relatively straight-forward:
+1. **Determine if you need to customize the content to better suit your business** - whether that's changing the contents to reflect internal only information or if you simply want to remove modules your engineers won't find useful.
+    - If you determine that you wish to customize the content, fork the repository into your companies VCS with the necessary adjustments made.
+    - In the future, there may need to be additional configuration steps regarding establishing configuration secrets for reporting purposes - at which you would also do that at this time.
+2. **Instruct your workforce to follow the "Learners" instructions above using whichever version of the ESCT you would rather them use**

 ## Contributing
 Please refer to our [CONTRIBUTING Guide](./CONTRIBUTING.md) for more details on how to add to this project!